 - Let completely dry.
 If necessary, use a heat source.

 - Brush off to remove all residue.

--Wipe well with xylene immediately before applying Durabak.
-Let the Xylene evaporate before applying Durabak.
+-Wipe well with xylene or Solvide immediately before applying Durabak.
+Let the Xylene or Solvide evaporate before applying Durabak.

 - If the old concrete contains plasticizers, a small test for adhesion is essential, as a primer may be required.